InternLM/xtuner/README.md

 We support the chat with pretrained / fine-tuned LLMs.

-- Begin with the pretrained HuggingFace LLM, and the corresponding HuggingFace adapter fine-tuned from XXX
+- With the pretrained HuggingFace LLM, and the corresponding HuggingFace adapter fine-tuned from XXX

   ```shell
   python tools/chat_hf.py [MODEL_NAME_OR_PATH] --adapter [ADAPTER_NAME_OR_PATH] ...